stackbit-projects/good-oregano-dc386/content/pages/posts/diagnoseme3.md

 ---
 title: 'Devlog #3 -Making Humans!'
+subtitle: >-
-subtitle: We've used the free open-source engine - Make
+  We've used the free open-source engine - MakeHuman to create models to our game!
+And we have some nice looking models to start the work on!
 date: '2021-08-11'
 thumb_img_alt: lorem-ipsum
 content_img_alt: lorem-ipsum